UrbanCompass/hnvm/README.md

 Hermetically sealed versions of [node](https://npmjs.org) and [pnpm](https://pnpm.js.org).

-Instead of relying on the version of `node`, `npm`, and `pnpm` each individual developer or machine has installed locally, packages use a system we've named HNVM, which stands for Hermetic Node Version Manager.
+Instead of relying on the version of `node`, `npm`, `pnpm`, etc. each individual developer or machine has installed locally, packages use a system we've named HNVM, which stands for Hermetic Node Version Manager.
 Having our `node` binaries be hermetic means each app or package defines what version of `node` they depend on.
-That version is installed and used to run whenever the package runs scripts in `node`, `npm`, and `pnpm`.
+That version is installed and used to run whenever the package runs scripts in `node`, `npm`, `pnpm`, and `yarn`.
 This ensures that everyone's systems output consistent packages, and upgrades required by one package don't affect another.

 ## Installation